Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: Numerical setup

 As discussed above, the free parameters of the framework are constrained by the HERA $\jpsi$ production data at $W=75\gev$~\cite{Alexa:2013xxa}, which corresponds to $\xpom\approx 10^{-3}$ (or approximately $Y=2.3$ units of JIMWLK evolution from our initial condition; the $|t|$ dependence of $\xpom$ is neglected).
 The agreement of the calculated $\jpsi$ photoproduction ($Q^2=0$) cross-sections with HERA data is demonstrated in Fig.~\ref{fig:h1_jpsi}, where results with and without proton shape fluctuations are shown.
 Note that here we consider $\jpsi$ production in $\gamma^* + p$ scattering.
 Later we will study $e+p$ scattering where azimuthal correlations with respect to the outgoing lepton can be accessed.

 In addition to vector meson production, HERA has also measured the (coherent) DVCS cross-section~\cite{Adloff:2001cn,Aktas:2005ty,Chekanov:2008vy,Aaron:2007ab}.
 The CGC framework also provides a good description of the HERA DVCS data as demonstrated in Fig.~\ref{fig:h1_dvcs}.
 When comparing $\jpsi$ and $\gamma$ production cross-sections to the HERA data, we have included an approximately $45\%$ skewness correction~\cite{Shuvaev:1999ce} from Ref.~\cite{Mantysaari:2017dwh}, which takes into account the fact that in the two-gluon exchange limit, the exchanged gluons carry very different fractions of the target longitudinal momentum, and the cross-section can be related to collinearly factorized parton distribution functions.
 The same constant factor is included in all cross-sections shown in this work.
+The energy dependence of the total cross-section and $t$ slope has been studied in~\cite{Mantysaari:2018zdd}.